dupegui334/my-simple-webapp/README.md

 - Create ssh private key and public key for EC2 (The same used later for Ansible when running the playbook)
 - Amazon Linux EC2 instance where flask will be running the app.
 - Security group.
-- To create the infrastructure run the following command in terraform folder:
+- To create the infrastructure manually run the following command in terraform folder:
     ```
     terraform init
     terraform plan
     terraform apply
+    terraform destroy # To destroy all
+    terraform destroy --target=aws_instance.ec2-webapp # To destroy only the ec2 (app)
     ```

 ## Ansible
 Used to provision the packages that we need for run our application in remote hosts.
 - Inventory: Put there the user@public-ip of your host.
 - playbook-provision.yml: Tasks to install the packages required for the app in all the hosts.
-- To execute the playbook run in the ansible folder:
+- To manually execute the playbook run in the ansible folder:
    ```
     sudo ansible-playbook --key-file ~/PATH-TO-KEY.pem -i inventory --ask-become-pass playbook.yml
    ```